TOJLL

 2019: The Commissioner Guy Charron steps down after just one year and Jeff Hanley becomes the leagues(sixth) Commissioner.
 The Armstrong Shamrocks take a leave-of-absence for the season.
 The playoffs will consist of a best-of-three semifinal between second third place, the first place team receives a bye to the best-of-five finals.

-2022: Teams play a 16 game regular season, playing the other teams 4 times, 2 home and 2 away.
-The pre-season 17th Annual Archie Jack Memorial Icebreaker Tournament was held on April 23.
+2022: The pre-season 17th Annual Archie Jack Memorial Icebreaker Tournament was held on April 23.
+Teams played a 16 game regular season, playing the other teams 4 times, 2 home and 2 away.
 The season saw numerous games rescheduled, forfeited, and cancelled out right.
 The most controversial of these games was the forfeiting of the Vernon Tigers home opener.
-Citing lack of healthy players the South Okanagan Flames could not make the game to play Vernon.
-A game between the South Okanagan Flames and Kamloops Venom required the attention of the British Columbia Lacrosse Association.
-Kamloops originally won the game 12-4 but, the Flames protested citing an ineligible player.
+Citing a lack of healthy players, the South Okanagan Flames could not make the game to play Vernon.
+Also, a game between the South Okanagan Flames and Kamloops Venom required the attention of the British Columbia Lacrosse Association.
+Kamloops originally won the game 12-4 but, the Flames protested, citing an ineligible player.
 The game was eventually awarded to the South Okanagan Flames as a 1-0 win.
-The playoffs overall were very straight forward.
-However the Kelowna Kodiaks had to forfeit game 3 of their best-of-three series due to the arena not having enough staff to operate.

-2023: League contracts to four team as the Armstrong Shamrocks merges with the Vernon Tigers.
+2023: League contracts to four teams as the Armstrong Shamrocks merged with the Vernon Tigers and play as Vernon Tigers.
+The Kamloops Venom become the second team of the league to accomplish a perfect regular season (14-0-0).